 The other thing to note is that these numbers are the theoretical maximum speeds of the standard.
-The connected device often do not saturate even this.
+The connected device often does not saturate even this.

 The speed of a PCIe slot depends upon how many PCIe lanes it has and what its version is.
 There are four types of PCIe slots:

 - x1: has a single PCIe lane

 - x16: Largest and has 16 PCIe lanes.

 The following table summarizes the PCIe speeds for different versions and lane counts.
 Note that the most current generation that has picked up steam in the market is V4.0.
 V5.0 and V6.0 are currently not available.

 Hence, you can see that even the smallest x1 slot with a single PCIe lane on version 3.0 and v4.0 standards is faster than the SATA 3 interface.
 However, as mentioned earlier, they both serve different purposes.